jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 ###### Redirecting to an Execution

-A lot of times you will redirect an execution, but you won’t redirect *to* an execution.
+A lot of times you might redirect an execution, but you won’t redirect *to* an execution.

 ![](images/Symbol%20Language%20(2004).113.jpeg)